cs1302uga/cs1302-ce07/README.md

    itself as well as the constants that it enumerates.

-1. Modify the `Drivable` interface to include a default method called `getLicenseClass` that takes no parameters and returns a `Drivable.LicenseClass`.
+1. Modify the `Drivable` interface to include a default method called `getLicenseClass` that takes no parameters and returns a `LicenseClass`.
 Among the enumeration constants that your group included in `LicenseType`, pick one that you would consider is a safe choice to use as a default value.
 Your default method should return that constance.